American Giants

 The Crew

-Will Worf is our welder and painter.
+Will Worf works for (Re)Giant as a contract welder and painter.
 He welds all the internal support structures we make and also does all the priming and base coat painting for us.
 He also is a big help in the early stages of restoration with the hours of sanding that are needed get back down to the gel coat.
 Will wears many hats and is a huge help in the shop.

-Bo Carnaghi adds allot of the flavor to each episode of American Giants and his casual and sometimes indifferent attitude towards muffler men add a nice contrast to Joel’s intense interest and curiosity in them.
-Bo has worked in television for two years and helps the crew with still photography and running camera but spends most of the time in front of the camera.
-Bo is also a regular on the youtube episodes and podcasts.
+Bo Carnaghi was featured often in early youtube episodes and added allot of the flavor to each episode of American Giants and his casual and sometimes indifferent attitude towards muffler men add a nice contrast to Joel’s intense interest and curiosity in them.
+Bo is still a close friend and consultant for American Giants but no longer appears in the episodes.

 American Giants is produced by Stone Baker a video production company.